Geofencing and Geoframing

 What Is Geofencing?

-Geofencing enables marketers to target mobile devices based on their real-time location and is well-suited for reaching individuals who have a large location or chain of locations where they do not already have first-party data on the individuals.
-Since geofencing operates off mobile device information, it is important to note that this tactic is only available on mobile and tablet in-app inventory only.
+Geofencing enables marketers to target mobile devices based on their real-time location.
+This tactic is well-suited for reaching individuals at a large location or chain of locations where advertisers do not already possess first-party data on the individuals.

 What Is Geoframing?